kaushikvelusamy/linux-top-parser-graph-maker/README.md

 This program generate graphs from the linux TOP command log file.

+This program was written on IBM Power 8 S822LC Minsky Machine running Ubuntu 16.04.

  # Requirements

 This program is written in python 3.